M.Ed in Exceptional Children and Youth 4+1 Track: Elementary Special Education Concentration

 Information about how to apply to the M.Ed. in Exceptional Children and Youth is available online.
 Some application requirements specific to this track are:

-- The personal statement must specify the intention to pursue the 4+1 track with an Elementary Special Education concentration.
+- Essay.
+This personal statement must specify the intention to pursue the 4+1 track with an Elementary Special Education concentration.

 Students complete 33 graduate credits for the M.Ed. in Exceptional Children and Youth program.
 During the senior year, students complete 9 graduate credits (which may be in lieu of 9 undergraduate credits) and complete all remaining undergraduate requirements.
 During the +1 year, students complete 18 credits of graduate coursework plus 6 credits of a graduate special education teaching internship in a local elementary school.